SkyLundy/Fluency/README.md

 #### Switch Page Language Select Element

 You can easily render a `<select>` element that will allow a user to choose the langauge that they are currently viewing the page in.
 By default, Fluency will also render inline JavaScript that will navigate to the page in the language selected but this can be disabled should you want to control that behavior yourself.
-All text/labels/values will render if translated in the current language.
+All text/labels/values will render in the current language if translated.

 ```html
 <div class="language-select"><?= $fluency->renderLanguageSelect() ?></div>